Arancha-Shamar/practiceCoding/README.md

 # practiceCoding
- Just smaller code practices to sharpen my brain and coding.
-This wont be any bigger codes.
+ Hi.

+ I'm making small coding exercises to sharpen my coding skills and ability to write different type of codes.

+ This is nothing serious it's something i do in between courses at school and on my own time.